bitcoin-computer/monorepo/packages/lib/README.md

 </html>
 ```

-Run the following in an empty directory and open your browser at [http://localhost:1234](http://localhost:1234).
+Run the following in an empty directory and open your browser at the defaults [http://localhost:8080](http://localhost:8080).

 ```
 npm init -y
-npm i -s @bitcoin-computer/lib npm i -g parcel parcel index.html
+npm i http-server
+http-server
 ```

 ## Fund Your Computer Object